close

 Children are most at risk of the effects of climate change.
 Right now, 45 million people – around half of them children – are facing starvation around the world.
 In Ethiopia, Kenya, Somalia, Niger and Afghanistan the most vulnerable are now just one-step away from famine.

 • At World Vision, we are taking action to protect children, their families and communities from the effects of climate change.
-We work together with communities to tackle the root causes of poverty and vulnerability.
+We work with communities to tackle the root causes of poverty and vulnerability.